Paralyzed Puppy On The Hunt For Forever Home In New Wheelchair

 BOSTON (CBS) – A young Maltese puppy who was paralyzed and surrendered by his owner in Iran is now in the States and looking for his forever home.

-PAWS New England was able to rescue Teddy and bring him to Boston as one of the last international rescue dogs brought to the U.S. before a CDC ban on international rescue dogs took effect on July 15.READ MORE: Waltham Businesses Prepare as City Officials Discuss Possible Mask Mandate
+PAWS New England was able to rescue Teddy and bring him to Boston as one of the last international rescue dogs brought to the U.S. before a CDC ban on international rescue dogs took effect on July 15.READ MORE: Moderna's Covid-19 Vaccine Protects Against Delta Variant, Study Finds

 Thw PAWS team learned that Teddy had been abused and suffered a spinal injury that paralyzed his back legs.
 Walkin’ Pets, a New Hampshire-based pet mobility company donated a wheelchair for Teddy to used, and Teddy’s foster mom said she saw the pup transform from a nervous anxious dog to a happy puppy.
 “When he got his wheels, he was happier.
 Teddy doesn’t realize there’s anything different about him, he acts just like any other dog!
-He deserves to have the same opportunities.”READ MORE: As Boston Battles Heat Wave, Residents Find Ways To Stay Cool
+He deserves to have the same opportunities.”READ MORE: Heat Advisory Friday, Feel-Like Temperatures Soar Above 100 Degrees

 Teddy is seeing a neurologist and a canine rehabilitation specialist at Boston Animal Hospital.
-While Teddy loves playing in the park in his new wheelchair, his neurologist and physical therapist think he’ll soon be walking on his own soon.MORE NEWS: Should I Be Wearing A Mask Inside Again?
-Dr. Mallika Marshall Answers Your COVID Questions
+While Teddy loves playing in the park in his new wheelchair, his neurologist and physical therapist think he’ll soon be walking on his own soon.MORE NEWS: Census: Massachusetts Grew Older, Less White, More Populous

 To adopt Teddy or donate to his medical care, visit Paws New England.
 To follow along on Teddy’s journey, check out @pawsnewengland/.